Frequently Asked Questions”My

 Another customer wrote: You can add the HP Photosmart 7280 All- In- One to this driver problem list.

-And, if you have a GPS with a memory card and a computer with a card reader you may be able to import/export the card’s file format.
+And, if you have a GPS with a memory card and a computer with a card reader you should be able to import/export the card’s file format.
 That way, you do not need a cable at all.

 Note: If the COM port number set by Windows is out of the range handled by the uploader/downloader you are using, then do the following: